fcchou/HelixMC/doc/source/tutorial.rst

 bp-steps of different sequences were separated into different arrays in the file.
 For B-DNA and RNA, parameter sets with Rise >= 5.5 Å or Twist <= 5° were thrown away as outliers.
-Then, parameter sets with values beyond 4 standard deviation away from the mean for any of the 6 bp-step parameters were also removed.
+Then, parameter sets with values beyond 4 standard deviations away from the mean for any of the 6 bp-step parameters were also removed.
 For B-DNA (except `DNA_2.8_all`, where the protein binding makes A-DNA and B-DNA unseparable), we further clustered the data using k-means algorithm to separate the A-DNA and B-DNA data.